 - Eastern District of New York

-- Successfully obtained complete forfeiture of legal fee sought by clients’ former counsel as a result of attorneys’ misconduct and violations of disciplinary rules.
+- Represented clients seeking complete forfeiture of legal fee sought by clients’ former counsel as a result of attorneys’ alleged misconduct and violations of disciplinary rules (currently subject to further review and hearing by court).
 Schreiber v.
 Friedman.

 - Served as expert witness in defense of the Office of Public Defender seeking a dismissal of legal malpractice case, which was granted by the NJ Supreme Court holding that the NJ Tort Claim Act applied to such cases.
 Nieves v.
 Office of the Public Defender.